-I keep my sermon notes in file folders, and in the folder for Psalms, I found notes on Psalm 1, preached by my pastor about six years ago.
+I keep my sermon notes in file folders, one folder for each book of the Bible, and in the folder for Psalms, I found notes on Psalm 1, preached by my pastor about six years ago.
 In this sermon, he told stories of courageous men who did NOT stand in the way of sinners.
 He encouraged us to find books about these people and read more about them.
 Here are some of them:

 - Moses (Hebrews 11:24-26)

 - Daniel & his three Hebrew friends (Daniel 3)

 - John Huss (who lived in the 1500s)

 These faithful men refused to follow the way of the crowd and chose instead to obey God, no matter what the consequences would be!

 This week we’re going to look at how to become strong, courageous believers, like these men.
 First, let’s look at the first three verses of Psalm 1:

 Who walks not in the counsel of the ungodly,

 Nor sits in the seat of the scornful;